syncfusion-content/blazor-docs/blazor/mention/customization.md

 ## Adding the suffix character after selection

-You can add the suffix character while selecting an item in the Mention component using `SuffixText` property.
-You can add space or new line as suffix to the selected item.
-The default values are empty string.
+The `SuffixText` property in the Mention component allows you to specify a string that should be appended to the end of the selected mention item when it is inserted into the input field.
+You can use this property to add a space or a new line after the mention, or any other string that you want to include.

 {% highlight razor %}